 Graham's music transcends categorizations such as rock, jazz or folk.
 Graham’s soundscapes touch on timeless themes of the search for meaning, love, and the pain of being human.
 Once can close one's eyes and taste the influences of 60's psychedelia, 70's rock, bluegrass, raga, reggae, and decades of world music.
 Through his deep and sensitive music you sense the intense spirituality of the man behind the guitar.

 Graham has released six albums, three of which are available on iTunes and CDBaby.

-Graham Whorley and his band have shared the stage over the last several years with Tim Reynolds, Michael Glabicki of Rusted Root, New Riders of The Purple Sage, Lee Oskar of WAR, Members of The Dirty Dozen Brass Band, Colonel Bruce Hampton, Brock Butler, Delbert McClinton, and most recently Whorley opened and closed the evening for Keller Williams at The Charleston Pour House.
+Graham performed as a featured artist on stage for Warren Haynes Annual Christmas Jam in Asheville, NC.
+His band have shared the stage over the last several years with Tim Reynolds, Michael Glabicki of Rusted Root, New Riders of The Purple Sage, Lee Oskar of WAR, Members of The Dirty Dozen Brass Band, Colonel Bruce Hampton, Brock Butler, Delbert McClinton, Keller Williams, and Dumpstaphunk to name a few.

 Graham Whorley Links: